Estrogen-Rocks/estrogen-rocks.github.io/questioning.md

 at some times and feel less at others.
 ```

-   There is a 2nd part to this, but it involves becoming trans and not questioning, so it isn't found here.

-   The 2nd part has been placed [here.](https://estrogen.rocks/misc)
+   There is a 2nd part to this, but it involves becoming trans and not questioning, so it has been placed [here.](https://estrogen.rocks/misc)
 </details>